-Usually through COMT inhibition, green tea can augment other fat burning compounds.
+Green tea can augment other fat burning compounds, usually through COMT inhibition.
 This does apply to endogenously produced adrenaline, so green tea taken in isolation could augment adrenaline's ability to increase the metabolic rate

 When cells are incubated with EGCG, there are no significant changes with Leptin and adiponectin secretion up to 48 hours.
 Some studies note that green tea supplementation is associated with changing leptin levels in vivo although this seems to be correlated but not causative.

 All four catechins of green tea are effectively able to prevent adipocyte and preadipocyte differentiation when in the presence of a pro-differentiation (fat-gaining) stimuli.
 The mechanisms by which Green tea acts is via suppressing multiple transcription factors involved in adipocyte differentiation such as PPAR-gamma2, SREBP1c and C/EBP-α, as well as reducing levels of the cell cycle regulator Cdk2 and Fox01.
 EGCG is the most potent of the catechins in all the above regards.
 These effects carry over to the preadipocyte and can inhibit its differentiation.